DSpace/RestContract/subscriptions.md

 **GET /api/core/subscriptions**

 Retrieve a pageable list of subscriptions.
-The subscriptions are ordered by eperson number ascending.
+The subscriptions are ordered by DSpaceObject uuid ascending.
 The JSON response document is as follow.

 ```json